 - 5 ears fresh sweet corn - husk and silk removed, with kernels cut from cob

-- 1 cup half and half - or milk
+- 1 cup half and half - or whole milk

 - fresh parsley - to garnish

-- In a large stockpot or dutch oven, melt butter over medium-high heat.
-Add bacon and cook until bacon starts to brown, stirring occasionally, approximately 4 minutes.
+- Melt the butter in a large stockpot or Dutch oven set over medium-high heat.
+Cook until the bacon starts to brown, about 3-4 minutes.

-- Add chopped potato, chopped cauliflower, water and bay leaf.
-Stir and raise heat back to medium high heat.
-Bring to a low boil, reduce heat to medium low and simmer for 10-15 minutes, or until potatoes and cauliflower are soft and nearly cooked through.
+- Add the chopped potato, chopped cauliflower, water (or broth), and the bay leaf.
+Increase heat back to medium high heat.
+Bring to a low boil, reduce heat to medium-low and simmer for 10-15 minutes, or until the potatoes and the cauliflower are soft and nearly cooked through.

-- Add zucchini and corn and stir to mix.
-Cover and simmer for approximately 10-15 minutes, or until all the vegetables are fully cooked.
+- Add the zucchini and corn to the soup.
+Cover and simmer for an additional 10-15 minutes, or until all of the vegetables are fully cooked.

-- Stir in half and half into the pot and cook until just heated through.
-Add any additional salt and pepper necessary.
+- Stir in the half and half (or whole milk or heavy cream) and cook until just heated through.
+Add any additional salt and pepper, to taste.